 This combination is particularly helpful with life transitions, general malaise (longstanding mild depression), and a feeling of having a lack of meaning in life.
 It may take a little longer than other approaches, but the results can be profound.

-Family Systems Therapy and Narrative Therapy
+Family Systems and Narrative Therapy

 Integrating the systemic perspective of family systems therapy with the narrative approach can help families understand how their stories and interactions shape their dynamics, facilitating positive change and fostering new narratives.
 This approach is most commonly used with family therapy where the children are older adolescents or adults.
 It also works well with couples therapy.
 I enjoy using this approach because the whole family can get involved, and the insights that people reach can be quite powerful and interesting.